Ohio State Fair: 1 dead, 2 critically injured in ride that was inspected

 Most activities will resume Thursday while the rides undergo new inspections, fair officials said.

 "Our hearts are heavy for the families of those involved in last night's tragic accident," they said in a statement.
-"We have shut down all rides until the state has inspected each and every ride again and deemed them to be safe,"
+"We have shut down all rides until the state has inspected each and every ride again and deemed them to be safe."